skaya-org/documentation/docs/skaya-frontend/Create/Page.md

 ## Key Notes
 ### 1. When using AI generation:
-    - You can import existing pages if needed, fostering a modular and reusable codebase.
+    - You can import existing components if needed, fostering a modular and reusable codebase.
     - Provide clear, specific prompts for best results, especially when defining how imported components  or APIs should interact.
-    - Generated files include tests and stories by default.
+    - Generated files include tests by default.

 ### 2. Folder structure:
     - Pages are created in PascalCase